 The ObamaCare Exemption for Congress is a myth.
 It turns out Congress can't shut down Obamacare and reports that members of Congress will be exempt from ObamaCare are without merit.
-Members of Congress will have to buy their health insurance on the exchanges along with millions of other Americans including low to middle income individuals and employers.
+Members of Congress have to buy their health insurance on the exchanges along with millions of other Americans.

-New in today, members of congress are trying to shut down the Government in protest of ObamaCare and some of its key provisions.
-The move won't actually stop ObamaCare, but it could shut down congress leading to a period of congress doing nothing.
-Most of the funding for ObamaCare is mandatory and has nothing to do with the appropriation bills Congress is protesting.
+On October 1st, 2013 Republican members of congress forced a Government shut down in protest of ObamaCare and some of its key provisions by not signing off on the budget needed in order to move forward.
+The shutdown didn't actually stop ObamaCare, but it did shut down congress for 17 days costing tax payers about $24 billion.
+Most of the funding for ObamaCare is mandatory and has nothing to do with the appropriation bills Congress was protesting.

 Although Congress will have to purchase their insurance through ObamaCare's health insurance exchange like millions of other Americans they can choose any plan they wish.
 So while a typical American may only be able to afford a basic plan members of Congress will be able to choose the most expensive plans and pay the 40% excise tax that comes on the backs of these plans.

 The federal government pays about 72% of the cost of the various health plans available to federal employees or 75% of the cost of the chosen plan, whichever is less.
 Private employers on average pay more than 80% of the cost of health benefits.

 Congress did hold meetings in regards to ObamaCare, but it was not in regards to exemption.
 The meetings were an effort to fix a drafting error that prevents the federal government from paying into insurance exchanges on behalf of congressional staffers who got caught up in a political controversy.